Handling and Presenting Harmful Text in NLP Research: Guidelines for Handling and Presenting Harmful Text

-Research related to harmful content comes with its own risks post-publication.
-Researchers working in these areas have faced attacks, both online and offline~\cite{riskyresearch}.
-Harassers have used many attack vectors~\cite{vogels2021state}, and researchers have been subjected to online abuse, death threats, deepfake revenge porn, doxxing (finding and publishing personal information) and even swatting (in the USA, having an armed unit storm the researcher's house with guns)~\cite{mortensen2018anger,greyson2018online}.
-For example, one paper published at NeurIPS focusing on gender bias \cite{kirk2021bias} prompted a wave of misogynistic attacks against the lead author on Twitter.
-Another paper published at ACL 2021 studying online misogyny~\cite{zeinert2021annotating} prompted: large amounts of online abuse and doxxing directed at the authors by name; frivolous freedom of information requests explicitly for the purpose of wasting time; complaints made to the authors' external funding organisations; public attacks from politicians against the authors and their institution; and pejorative opinion articles in the national press against the research.
-Researchers publishing research about hate speech, misinformation, bias or other forms of textual harms should be aware of and prepared for these kinds of interactions, even though this is far from the norm for most areas of academic research.
-Fortunately, concrete steps can be taken to reduce the risks to those who handle and present harmful content in the course of their NLP research.
+As with any research, researchers working on harmful content need to publicise and disseminate their work.
+However, this comes with its own risks.
+Researchers have faced attacks, both online and offline~\cite{riskyresearch, vogels2021state}, and have been subjected to online abuse, death threats, deepfake revenge porn, doxxing (finding and publishing personal information) and even swatting (in the USA, having an armed unit storm the researcher's house with guns)~\cite{mortensen2018anger,greyson2018online}.
+For example, one paper on gender bias published at NeurIPS \cite{kirk2021bias} prompted a wave of misogynistic attacks against the lead author on Twitter.
+Another paper on online misogyny published at ACL \cite{zeinert2021annotating} prompted large amounts of online abuse and doxxing directed at the authors by name; frivolous freedom of information requests explicitly for the purpose of wasting time; complaints made to the authors' external funding organisations; public attacks from politicians against the authors and their institution; and pejorative opinion articles in the national press against the research.
+Although these interactions are completely unacceptable, they to some extent form part of many researchers' experience of working in areas related to harmful content.
+We present these stories not to deter research in the NLP community on harmful text, but instead to encourage safeguarding practices: when publishing research in these high-risk areas, authors should take concrete steps to reduce risks and to protect themselves.
+Note that the abuse that researchers are often subjected to when studying harmful content, which is not the norm in other fields, goes far beyond legitimate academic discourse.
+In that spirit, our suggestions are not intended to constrain academic and civic discussion about research -- it is certainly the case that some criticism of research outputs in risky areas will be legitimate, even if heated.
+Proper documentation of research outputs (such as appropriately labelling harmful content in datasets) actually increases research transparency and aids better discussion.